Angus Douglas-Hamilton, 15th Duke of Hamilton: Career

 The son of the 14th Duke of Hamilton and Lady Elizabeth Percy, daughter of the 8th Duke of Northumberland, he was educated at Eton College and Balliol College, Oxford (as was his father before him).
 One of his younger brothers was the Scottish Conservative and Unionist politician James Douglas-Hamilton, Baron Selkirk of Douglas.

 At the coronation of Queen Elizabeth II he was a page in Westminster Abbey and was awarded the 1952 Coronation Medal.
 He was Hereditary Keeper of the Palace of Holyroodhouse.
 By right of his subsidiary title of Lord Abernethy, he was hereditary bearer of the Crown of Scotland to the Parliament of Scotland.
 He fulfilled that duty by carrying the Crown in front of Queen Elizabeth II at the opening ceremony of the Scottish Parliament.

 He was a campaigner for animal welfare, together with his third wife, Kay Carmichael.
 A motorsport enthusiast, he held a number of UK and international land speed records.
 Many were gained on beaches and airstrips after he was banned from driving on public roads following his fifth drink-driving conviction in 1993.
 The duke suffered from alcohol addiction for many years.

 Royal Air Force

-He was a pilot in the UK Royal Air Force under the name "Angus Clydesdale".
+He was a pilot in the UK Royal Air Force under the name of Angus Clydesdale.

-He flew in the far east during the UK confrontation with Indonesia in the 1960s.
+He flew Canberra aircraft in the far east from Singapore during the UK confrontation with Indonesia in the 1960s.

-He then became a flying instructor on the Jet Provost at RAF Syerston north of Nottingham.
+He then became a flying instructor on the Jet Provost, following the instructor course at RAF Little Rissington.

-For family reasons in Scotland he was then posted to RAF Prestwick as a flying instructor, before retiring from his Air Force career.
+He was then posted to train student pilots at RAF Syerston north of Nottingham.
+Not then being married, Angus lived in the Officers Mess and was a major figure in the social life of the RAF Station.

+He was posted suddenly to RAF Prestwick, for family reasons associated with his aristocratic background.

+Later he retired from the Air Force and reverted to his duties as a Scottish aristocrat.

+He also did some flying with the local aviation company including testing variants of small piston-powered aircraft.